FAQs

 What happens during the winter break?

-Place Vanier, Totem Park and Orchard Commons residents are not permitted to stay in their rooms during the winter holiday break.
-Students in other residences are permitted to stay, however, campus services are limited.
+Place Vanier, Totem Park and Orchard Commons residents are not permitted to stay in their rooms during the winter break residence closure.
+Students in other residences are permitted to stay; however, campus services are limited throughout the break.

 When is the deadline to move out of residence?